material-components/material-components-web-react/packages/list/README.md

 --- | --- | ---
-className | String | Classes to be applied to the list item element classNamesFromList | Array<String> | Additional classes to be applied to the list item element, passed down from list attributesFromList | n/a | Additional attributes to be applied to the list item element, passed down from list childrenTabIndex | Number | Tab index to be applied to all children of the list item shouldFocus | n/a | Whether to focus the list item shouldFollowHref | n/a | Whether to follow the link indicated by the list item
+className | String | Classes to be applied to the list item element classNamesFromList | Array<String> | Additional classes to be applied to the list item element, passed down from list attributesFromList | Array | Additional attributes to be applied to the list item element, passed down from list childrenTabIndex | Number | Tab index to be applied to all children of the list item shouldFocus | n/a | Whether to focus the list item shouldFollowHref | n/a | Whether to follow the link indicated by the list item